Obturating ring

 An obturating ring is a ring of relatively soft material designed to obturate under pressure to form a seal.
 Obturating rings are often found in artillery and other ballistics applications, and similar devices are also used in other applications such as plumbing, like the olive in a compression fitting.
 The term "O-ring" is sometimes used to describe this kind of pressure seal.

 Ballistics uses

-Obturating rings are common in artillery, where the hard steel casing of the shell is too hard to practically deform to provide a tight seal for the propellant gases.
-An obturating ring or driving band made of a softer material is the typical solution.
+Obturating rings are common in artillery, where the steel or cast-iron casing of the shell is too hard to practically deform to provide a tight seal for the propellant gases.
+An obturating ring which is called driving band made of a softer material is the standard solution for that problem.
 Mortar bombs also use obturating rings to provide a seal around the projectile.
 Recoilless rifles and some artillery use rings with a reverse impression of the rifling cut in them for a tighter seal even at very low pressures.

-Some artillery shells use an obturating ring at the rear of the shell to provide a tight seal for the breech.
-This allows a mostly caseless ammunition without the sealing issues generally encountered in such ammunition.
+Another obturating ring may be used on sliding/falling breech-blocks from the opposite side of the chamber to provide a tight seal there if the charge is bagged and lacks a case (examples include early Krupp guns to Royal Ordnance L11 to M777).
 The obturating ring provides the sealing that would normally be provided by a cartridge case.